Skip to Content

 The way organisations use technology and data is integral to their success.
 This is increasingly recognised by businesses – with chief technology officers increasingly taking a seat on senior leadership teams.

-The BBus (OTM) will make you a sought-after technology management expert.
+The BBus (OTM) will make you a sought-after technology and data management expert.
 You will have the knowledge and skills for problem-solving, persuasion and presentation to help organisations understand and use new technology.

 Our programme brings together human and organisational aspects of computer-based information systems.
 This is in contrast to computer science and information technology that stress the underlying technologies.
 If you enjoy working with people and would like to understand more about the business world the BBus (OTM) is for you.